Think about it. What strikes you most when you listen to a podcast?

 This podcast editing software allows you to add music, fades, and so much more.
 Indeed, there are plenty of audio templates that form part of the software.
 You can easily save these templates, running them automatically as scripts.

 This one’s provided with extensive features, including the likes of batch processing capabilities, among others.
 And if you intend to follow an established format for your podcast, this will be perfect for you.

-Adobe Audition has everything that you can need in editing software and more.
-It’s filled with features that will enable you to improve your podcast quality by manifold.
+Adobe Audition has everything that you need in editing software and more.
+It’s filled with features that will enable you to improve your podcast quality by a manifold.

 - Provides excellent noise reduction features